-An almost-free kids craft that will keep them busy is a paper fortune teller or “cootie catcher”.
-I loved them as a child, and they are back on my radar because the kids’ menu at the Four Seasons Hotel Hong Kong folds up into a paper fortune teller.
-I have spent a really ridiculous amount of time asking it random questions over the last 4 days.
-It did predict what color Star Ferry we rode later that day (the rarer multi-colored one).
+An almost-free kids craft that will keep them busy is a paper fortune teller or “cootie catcher.”
+I loved them as a child, and they are back on my radar because the kids’ menu at Four Seasons Hotel Hong Kong folds up into a paper fortune teller and has since my tween daughter was born.
+I have spent a really ridiculous amount of time asking it random questions over the years.

 How to Make a Fortune Teller for Kids

 Here is a quick tutorial regarding how to make a paper fortune teller for kids.
-All you need is an 8.5″ x 11″ piece of paper and scissors, though you can rip the excess paper off neatly if you don’t have scissors.
+All that you need is an 8.5″ x 11″ piece of paper and scissors.
+If you don’t have scissors, you can fold and rip the excess paper off as neatly as you can.